-A small group of North Shore residents founded the Cabot Performing Arts Center in 2014 to save The Cabot and transform it into a vibrant and vital venue for the arts.
+A small group of North Shore residents, who were brought together by Rich Marino, Thad Siemasko, Bill Howard, and City Counselor Scott Houseman, founded the Cabot Performing Arts Center in 2014.
+Their vision was to save The Cabot and transform it into a vibrant and vital venue for the arts.
 With the community’s support and a small staff of committed employees, the venue opened on November 14, 2014.

 Over the first 15 months of operations, community engagement with the Cabot was truly phenomenal as expressed in donations, volunteer hours, and attendance at live music events and film screenings.